Hero image

 (0)

 A-level Economics Full Specification Revision Booklets with Answer Sheets – Ideal for Low-Stakes Testing & Exam Prep This printable and editable revision booklet covers the entire specification for A-level Economics.
 It’s packed with varied, student-friendly tasks designed to boost knowledge, improve exam technique, and support retrieval practice in a low-pressure format.
 This resource is for one subject but each specification point has a revision booklet and answers that fully align with the relevant A-level.
 Included in this resource: 5 multiple choice questions Two batches of true or false statements Gap-fill paragraph with word bank Keyword match-up activity Spot the mistake exam-style task 5 short answer questions 2 explain-with-example questions 1 ranking activity Concept sorting table Mini retrieval quiz (3×3 format) Command word practice template Whiteboard Q&A (10 questions) 2 mini case study application tasks Full answer sheet included Perfect for independent revision, in-class consolidation, or homework.
-Ideal for preparing students for topic tests, mock exams or final assessments. revision booklet, A-level, full specification, low stakes testing, retrieval practice, exam questions, answer sheet, command words, KS5 revision, printable booklet, editable Word resource One booklet for each of the following specification points: Microeconomics Economic Foundations Economic methodology, activity, and resources Scarcity, choice, and resource allocation Production possibility diagrams Consumer Behaviour Rational decision-making and imperfect information Behavioural economics principles Markets and Price Mechanism Demand and supply determinants Price, income, and cross elasticities Market equilibrium Production and Costs Productivity, specialisation, and exchange Production costs, economies of scale, and profit Market Structures Firm objectives and competition types: perfect, monopolistic, oligopoly, monopoly Price discrimination Labour Markets Demand and supply of labour Wage determination and employment Trade unions, minimum wage, discrimination Inequality and Poverty Income and wealth distribution Poverty and government intervention Macroeconomics Government and Economic Policy Objectives: growth, inflation, employment, balance of payments Macroeconomic indicators and index numbers Circular flow of income and use of real data Aggregate Demand and Supply Components of AD and AS AD–AS interaction and the multiplier Macroeconomic Performance Economic growth, inflation/deflation Unemployment and balance of payments Financial System Financial markets, assets, and banks Role of central banks and monetary policy Financial regulation Policy Tools Fiscal, monetary, and supply-side policies Policy distinctions and applications
+Ideal for preparing students for topic tests, mock exams or final assessments. revision booklet, A-level, full specification, low stakes testing, retrieval practice, exam questions, answer sheet, command words, KS5 revision, printable booklet, editable Word resource Ai was used to help make these resources.
+One booklet for each of the following specification points: Microeconomics Economic Foundations Economic methodology, activity, and resources Scarcity, choice, and resource allocation Production possibility diagrams Consumer Behaviour Rational decision-making and imperfect information Behavioural economics principles Markets and Price Mechanism Demand and supply determinants Price, income, and cross elasticities Market equilibrium Production and Costs Productivity, specialisation, and exchange Production costs, economies of scale, and profit Market Structures Firm objectives and competition types: perfect, monopolistic, oligopoly, monopoly Price discrimination Labour Markets Demand and supply of labour Wage determination and employment Trade unions, minimum wage, discrimination Inequality and Poverty Income and wealth distribution Poverty and government intervention Macroeconomics Government and Economic Policy Objectives: growth, inflation, employment, balance of payments Macroeconomic indicators and index numbers Circular flow of income and use of real data Aggregate Demand and Supply Components of AD and AS AD–AS interaction and the multiplier Macroeconomic Performance Economic growth, inflation/deflation Unemployment and balance of payments Financial System Financial markets, assets, and banks Role of central banks and monetary policy Financial regulation Policy Tools Fiscal, monetary, and supply-side policies Policy distinctions and applications

 TGT8923TGT8923